andrewcooke/choochoo/docs/impulse.md

     A value of `gamma` less than 1 will give a "comvex" curve - implying that low zones are similar in importance to high zones.

+    This step accomodates different ideas about how the body responds to exercise - whether all levels of exertion should be weighted similarly, or whether harder efforts are "worth more" in some way.

+    For example, if we believe that only intensive exertion is effective, we can raise `zero` to 3 or 4.
+And if we feel that all exertion above that point should be weighted roughly equally then we can lower `gamma` to, say, 0.1, giving a curve that approximates a "top hat" response.

     By default, the `gamma` parameter is set to 1 and `zero` to 2.

 3. The impulse is calculated as: